Chevalley formula for anti-dominant weights in the equivariant $K$-theory of semi-infinite flag manifolds: Introduction.

 \end{ithm}

 We remark that the sum on the right-hand side of \eqref{eq:PC1} is clearly a finite sum, since $W$ is a finite Weyl group and $\QLS(-\lng \lambda)$ is a finite set; in fact, the set $\QLS(-\lng \lambda)$ provides a realization of the crystal basis of the quantum version of a local Weyl module (which is finite-dimensional).

-On the basis of the results established in \cite{KNS}, our Chevalley formula above immediately follows from Theorem~\ref{ithm3} (or, more accurately, Corollary~\ref{icor4}) below, which asserts an equality for the graded characters of Demazure submodules of (level-zero) extremal weight modules over the quantum affine algebra $U_{\q}(\Fg_{\af})$ associated to the affine Lie algebra $\Fg_{\af}$.
-In fact, the argument for deducing the Chevalley formula above in $K_{\ti{\bI}}'(\bQG)$ from equation~\eqref{eq:gch2} in Corollary~\ref{icor4} below is exactly the same as that in \cite{KNS} in the case of dominant integral weights; see the proof of \cite[Theorem~5.10]{KNS} for details.
-Namely, we consider the functions $\Psi([\mathcal{E}])(\mu)$ of $\mu$ (with values in $\BC[P]\bra{q^{-1}}$) given by:
+This finiteness assertion plays an important role in the proof of the existence of an isomorphism between $QK_{H}(G/B)$ and $K_{H}^{\prime}(\bQG)$ (see \cite{Kat3} and also \cite{ACT}).